 KAMA - A Traditional Kobudo Weapon

-According to various stories, the kusarigama was a weapon well-suited against a sword or spear.
-The kusarigama was extremely popular in feudal Japan and many schools trained in this art from the 12th to 17th century.
+According to various stories, kusarigama was a weapon well-suited against a sword or spear.
+The kusarigama was popular in feudal Japan & many schools trained in this weapon from the 12th to 17th century.
 In the 17th century, a kusarigama master named Yamada Shinrykan was feared because of the many samurai he killed in combat.
 However, he met his fate when lured into a bamboo grove by Araki Mataemon.
-Surrounded by bamboo made it impossible for Shinryukan to swing his chain to trap Mataemon's katana and was subsequently killed.
+The bamboo grove made it impossible for Shinryukan to swing his chain to trap Mataemon's sword & he was subsequently killed.
 See page on Kuwa & Tekko.